-Per the DOE Office of Health, Safety and Security, the time period associated with DOE operations at the Mound Plant is from 1947 through the present.
-As presented in Section 3.0 of this report, DHHS designated a class of Mound workers during the period from October 1, 1949 through February 28, 1959.
-The start date for the currently proposed class of March 1, 1959 was selected based on the end date of the previously designated class as specified by DHHS (DHHS, 2008).
-Sources of radon, thoron, and actinon were present at the Mound Plant due to radium and thorium processing and separation of Pa-231 and Ac-227.
+Per the DOE Office of Health, Safety and Security, the time period associated with DOE operations at the Mound Plant is from 1947 to the present.
+As presented in Section 3.0 of this report, in response to SEC-00090, DHHS designated a class of Mound workers for the period from October 1, 1949 through February 28, 1959.